pmbot-io/pmbot-docs/src/data/docs/15-ci-providers/02-drone-ci.md

 <div class="blockquote" data-props='{ "mod": "info" }'>

-We're always trying to make your life much easier, and we know that the `if [ ! -z $PMBOT ]; then exit 0; fi` trick isn't really pretty, but Drone unfortunately does not support [job conditions](https://docs.drone.io/pipeline/docker/syntax/conditions/) using environment variables.
+We know that the `if [ ! -z $PMBOT ]; then exit 0; fi` trick isn't really pretty.
+Drone currently does not support [job conditions](https://docs.drone.io/pipeline/docker/syntax/conditions/) using environment variables, but as soon as it does, we'll update our docs.

 </div>